WAC Quickstart

 While logged into QueryPie, click the profile button at the top right, and in the profile menu, click Support > Download Web Secure.

-In the QueryPie Web Secure Download modal, clicking the Download Link in Step 1 will start the download of the Chrome extension file.
+In the QueryPie Web Secure Download modal, go to B. Install Chrome Extension > Step 1. and click Download Link to start downloading the extension file.

 Enter chrome://extensions/ in the Chrome address bar.